 The Partnership sends updates for the most important economic indicators each month.
 If you would like to opt-in to receive these updates, please click here.

-Among the 24 cities in the metro area that collected $10 million or more in taxes through October of this year, activity is up five percent or more in nine cities, flat in nine, and down in six (including Houston proper), before adjusting for inflation.
+Among the 24 cities in the metro area that collected $6 million or more in taxes through July of this year, activity is up ten percent or more in five cities, up between five and ten percent in seven, up less than five percent in seven, and down in five, before adjusting for inflation.
 These 24 cities accounted for 90.4 percent of all sales tax collections during that time.

 Colin Baker